floweredscarf/su25/labs/lab01/index.md

 that you have failed.
 Don't worry about the doubled output; this is a strange quirk of IntelliJ.

-{: .info}
-> This should look familiar.
+This should look familiar.
 The test that failed on Gradescope is the same test that we see here!
 We can run these tests locally, very easily!

 {: .task}
 > **Task**: Fix the bug in `Arithmetic.java` so that the tests pass.